- Secured victories at Title IX campus sexual assault hearings for clients nationwide

 Professional appearances include guest lectures at George Washington University on student conduct policies and served as Title IX CLE Panelist at the National Asian Pacific American Bar Association’s 2017 convention.

 Jonathan spent five years at Washington, D.C. firm Wu, Grohovsky & Whipple, PLLC.
-At WGW his primary focus was student defense.
-He secured numerous favorable outcomes for clients accused of campus sexual assault, as well as survivors of sexual assault.
+At WGW helped build the DC Student Defense practice alongside former federal prosecutor and current CNN legal analyst, Shan Wu.
+Jonathan secured numerous favorable outcomes for clients accused of campus sexual assault, as well as survivors of sexual assault.
 Jonathan was also active in the firm’s white collar, whistleblower, corporate and transactional practices.

 Jonathan served as a public affairs professional for Porter Novelli's Washington, D.C. office, where he was an integral part of several award winning public relations campaigns.
 His background in public affairs and media relations enables him to advise his clients beyond immediate legal matters to help protect reputations from harm.
 Jonathan holds a B.S. in Media Studies from Radford University and is a 2012 graduate of Roger Williams University School of Law where he served on the Moot Court Board and was president of both the Criminal Law Society and the American Constitution Society.
 Jonathan is admitted to practice law in the District of Columbia, the Commonwealth of Virginia, the United States District Courts of Eastern and Western Virginia.